YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 ydbinstall Script
 ---------------------

-ydbinstall is a stand-alone YottaDB installation script that installs YottaDB using reasonable defaults. ydbinstall is a part of the YottaDB binary distribution and you can also use it to install YottaDB from the temporary directory in which you unpack the YottaDB distribution.
+ydbinstall is a stand-alone YottaDB installation script that installs YottaDB using reasonable defaults. ydbinstall is a part of the YottaDB binary distribution and you can use it to install YottaDB from the temporary directory in which you unpack the YottaDB distribution.
 It allows considerable customization using the following command line switches:

 +-------------------------------------------------------+----+------------------------------------------------------------------------------------------------------------------------+
 | Command Line Switches                                 | \* | Description                                                                                                            |